-Travelling is like a drug!
+Traveling is like a drug!
 The more you travel, the more you become addicted to satisfy your inner wanderlust.
-What we learnt while travelling to so many places is that knowledge is limitless.
+What we learnt while traveling to so many places is that knowledge is limitless.
 Things we are addicted to can also be the things we know the least about.
 Doesn’t it sound ironical?
 It is indeed.

 Yes, you got me right!
-We went to a coffee plantation farm called ‘Taman Ayu’ in Bali.
+We decided to find out more about coffee production.
+And for the same visited a coffee plantation farm called ‘Taman Ayu’ in Bali.
 It served varieties of coffee out of which the most intriguing was the Kopi Luwak coffee.

 Chance to Taste The Most Expensive Coffee in the World…

 Kopi Luwak coffee was the one to capture most of our attention because of the fact that it was made out of civet cat’s poop!
 The thing we usually feel disgusted about at even the mention of it, is used to make our favourite – hot and searing coffee.